 Prescription Fraud and False Claims Investigations

 Healthcare fraud costs states and the federal government billions of dollars each year, much of it involving prescription drugs.
-Common types of prescription fraud include billing 3rd parties, especially government entities, for (a) prescriptions filled but never picked up by patients, (b) prescriptions filled with drugs billed and dispensed to previous patients but subsequently returned to the pharmacy, (c) expensive compounded pain creams for which there are no legitimate uses, (d) diabetic testing supplies obtained from non-approved suppliers, (e) prescriptions for which there is no evidence the pharmacy had sufficient inventory in stock to fill, (f) prescriptions in which the product dispensed was different than the product billed for, (g) “imaginary” prescriptions for real patients, and (h) prescriptions that were not medically necessary (i.e. unauthorized refills, controlled substance prescriptions where “corresponding responsibility” was not met, items for which there are no legitimate medical use, etc.)
+Common types of prescription fraud include, but are not limited to, billing 3rd parties, especially government entities, for (a) prescriptions never picked up by patients but whose insurance claims are not reversed, (b) prescriptions billed and dispensed to a previous patient, subsequently returned to the pharmacy, and re-dispensed and re-billed to a second patient, (c) expensive compounded pain creams for which there are no legitimate uses, (d) diabetic testing supplies obtained from non-approved suppliers, (e) prescriptions for which there is no evidence the pharmacy had sufficient inventory in stock to fill, (f) prescriptions in which the product dispensed was different than the product billed for, (g) “imaginary” prescriptions for real patients, and (h) prescriptions that were not medically necessary such as unauthorized refills, controlled substance prescriptions where “corresponding responsibility” was not met, and items for which there are no legitimate medical use.

-Dr. Raber is an active member of the Academy of Managed Care Pharmacy (AMCP) and the American Society for Pharmacy Law.
+Jack Raber is an active member of the Academy of Managed Care Pharmacy (AMCP) and the American Society for Pharmacy Law.

 IMG_6344